allegory-software/allegory-sdk/README.md

 and an overall non-opinionated design that doesn't pretend to know better than its user.

-## Q: Why not OpenResty?
+### Why not OpenResty?

-A: We actually used OpenResty in the past, nothing wrong with it.
+We actually used OpenResty in the past, nothing wrong with it.
 It's probably even faster.
 It definitely has more features.
 Nginx is however quite large, not nearly as hackable as our pure-Lua server, it wants to control the main loop and manage threads all by itself, and its configuration